Central University of Jharkhand

-The Central University of Jharkhand (CUJ) is a central university located in Ranchi, Jharkhand, India.
-It was established in 2009.
+The Central University of Jharkhand (CUJ) is a research intensive Central University located in Ranchi, Jharkhand, India.
+It was established in 2009 as per the Parliament of India and is recognized as a Central University by the University Grants Commission.
+The NAAC has accredited the University with 'A' grade in 2025.

 History

 CUJ was established in 2009 under the first schedule of the Central Universities Act, 2009.
 The first and founding Vice Chancellor (VC), Darlando Khathing, was appointed 1 March 2009.
 Consequent upon culmination of his tenure in March 2014, he was replaced by acting vice chancellor A.N.
 Misra.
 Prof. Misra served as acting VC until the appointment of Nand Kumar Yadav Indu as permanent VC in August 2015.
 On completion of his term, Prof. Ratan Kumar Dey served as the acting VC for almost a year.
 Currently, Prof. Kshiti Bhusan Das is heading the university.

-Campus
+Campuses

+The University has two operational campuses (temporary campus and permanent campus).